- Fire Safety

 - Do not tamper or attempt to repair cylinders, valves, or regulators.

 - Do not interchange regulators or pressure gauges with other gas cylinders.

 - Carefully purge hoses and torches before connecting a cylinder.

 - Set acetylene pressure at or below 15 psig.
 Always use the minimum acceptable flow rate.

 - To allow for rapid closing, never open the valve on an acetylene cylinder more than three-fourths of a turn.

 - Never use a match to light a torch.
 Use an approved striker.

-For additional safety information on welding, cutting and brazing, contact the Safety and Environmental Health Office at 777-3341.
+For additional safety information on welding, cutting and brazing, contact the Office of Safety at 701-777-3341.